-In addition to the core curriculum and the EBacc subject all students must make a further two choices, giving three option courses in total.
+In addition to the core curriculum and the EBacc subject all students must make a further three choices, giving four option courses in total.
 Students can choose to study additional EBacc subjects or choose to pursue non-EBacc subjects.
+If separate sciences are not chosen, the student will automatically be enrolled onto Combined Science - no separate information is needed.